Why We’re Proud to Be One of the

 Due to the direct effects of COVID-19, many people have been required to test out the remote work lifestyle for themselves.
 We believe that, like us, you might realize that working from home is far more productive, practical, and enjoyable than working in a traditional office environment.
-So, we’re here to pass along some of our WFH knowledge as seasoned veterans of the remote workforce.
+So, we’re here to pass along some of our work-from-home knowledge as seasoned veterans of the remote workforce.

-Why Did Uhuru Choose to Be Remote?
+Why Did Uhuru Choose To Be Remote?

 We believe that diversity is a business’s greatest asset.
 Working with coworkers that come from all walks of life encourages people to challenge their way of thinking.
 And what better way to broaden our talent pool than by widening our search for passionate, hardworking individuals across the globe?